Posted on September 7, 2022 by

 Holding your SUP paddle incorrectly can cause serious fatigue to your arms, back, and shoulders.
 To avoid injury, your SUP paddle’s blade should always be bent away from you when paddling.
 This side of your paddle’s blade has the most hydrodynamic shape and will provide you with the most optimal paddle efficiency.
 A simple way to remember this on ISLE SUP paddles is to check if the ISLE logo is facing away from you and toward the nose of your stand up paddle board.

+The first stage to a perfect paddle stroke is what we like to call The Dip.
 While keeping your back straight, lean forward and submerge your paddle’s blade into the water.
 Having the full surface of your blade submerged is important because this is where the power behind your paddle stroke begins.
 In addition, try to keep the shaft of your paddle perpendicular to the surface of the water when submerging your paddle’s blade.
 This will also help drive more power out of each stroke.
 The more angled your paddle’s shaft is, the less power you create when pulling the blade through the water.

 With your top hand gripping the handle of your SUP paddle and bottom arm reaching midway down the paddle’s shaft, pull through the water by engaging all the muscles in your core.
 Both of your arms should be as straight as possible when you complete your stroke with a full range of arm motion.
 Your top shoulder and core are rotating to propel you forward, utilizing your back and core muscles, rather than just your arms.
 It’s important to note that your core should be the main driving force in the power phase of your stroke.
 This helpful pro tip is a useful SUP race paddle technique.
 The more core strength you have, the faster you can make your paddle board go to win the next SUP race.